mozilla/addons-server/docs/topics/api/abuse.rst

     :>json object rating: The user reported for abuse.
     :>json int rating.id: The id of the rating reported.
     :>json string message: The body/content of the abuse report.
+    :>json string|null reason: The reason for the report.

 .. _abuse-rating-reason-parameter: